 1756: VIRGINIA, NORTH CAROLINA and Parts adjacent: from the latest Discoveries

 This small map, engraved by R.W.
 Seale, was published c1756 in A New and Complete History of the British Empire in America.
 This work was never completed, contributing to the scarcity of this map.
 Copies of the unfinished book are in the Harvard Library, the Clements Library, NYPL, and UCLA Library.
-Internet search engine and WorldCat collectively list copies of the map in the the Maryland State Archives, the University of Connecticut Library, and the Abraham Lincoln Presidential Library, presumably originals but not confirmed.
-This is the only map on this list for which I have yet to see a copy or even an image.
+Internet search engine and WorldCat collectively list copies of the map in the the Maryland State Archives, the University of Connecticut Library, and the Abraham Lincoln Presidential Library.
+The last of those has been confirmed to be an original, from which a digital image has been obtained.
+It is a cute little map!
+I have yet to encounter an example of this map on the market.
+A companion map, South Carolina, Georgia, and Parts adjacent; from the latest Improvements., also engraved by Seale, is equally scarce, though one copy appeared on a dealer’s web site in January 2022.

 1760-61c Tractus I and Tractus II